Dreaming of a destination wedding? We don't blame you. Few things can compare to the thrill and romance of jet-setting to say "I do".

 - Book the rehearsal and rehearsal dinner location(s).
 Destination wedding etiquette usually involves inviting everyone in attendance to the rehearsal dinner or some sort of pre-wedding event.

-- Schedule your dress fitting and get your bridal party attire.
+- Schedule your dress fitting and get your wedding party attire.
 This also includes any flower girl or ring bearer attire.

 - Order your wedding invitations.
 You'll want to give guests plenty of time to RSVP, as well as point them to your wedding website for full details on accommodations, transportation, local attractions, wedding events, dress code, and gift registries.